nuuu-gooo/rick-and-morty-website/README.md

 # Rick and Morty Universe Explorer

 Welcome to the **Rick and Morty Universe Explorer**!
-This web app allows users to explore characters, episodes, and locations from the _Rick and Morty_.
+This web app allows users to explore characters, episodes, and locations from the _Rick and Morty_ TV Show

 ## Features